GiacomoPorpiglia/VisualPathFinding/README.md

 # Pathfinding

 Welcome to this Path Finding visualization (and also, my first GitHub project 😜 )!
-You can have fun with this project at https://giacomoporpiglia.github.io/VisualPathFinding/ (Use Chrome!!!)
+You can have fun with this project at https://giacomoporpiglia.github.io/VisualPathFinding/ (Use Chrome!!!) <br />
 The project is built without the help of frameworks like React, so I know it may not look awesome, but it does its job :) <br />

 At the moment you can try 4 different Algorithms: